1. Introduction

 Type(*) | Select Container. |

-Username | The username and password for the Azure container registry are different than regular docker hub credentials.
+Username | The username and password for the Azure container registry differ from regular docker hub credentials.
 You need to get them from the access keys.
 For more details on how to get the credentials, refer here. |

 Password | Provide the password. |